upperlinecode/CS-and-the-City-Curriculum/react/victory.md

 ![Victory Gallery](./img/victory-gallery.png)

 Click into one of the visualizations and explore the code that's used to produce it.
 Most importantly, look at the data and the structure of the data that is ingested.
-For instance, the Streamgraph visualization below is made up of multiple `<VictoryArea/>` components, each of which is built from a series of points with an `x`, `y`, and `y0` value.
+For instance, the Streamgraph visualization below is made up of multiple `<VictoryArea />` components, each of which is built from a series of points with an `x`, `y`, and `y0` value.

 ![Streamgraph](./img/victory-2.png)